srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Again, the same logic as above applies.
 Since the size of a column structure is variable I use a single byte pointer to determine the starting point of each column inside this layer.
-Once we've done that, we continue to intitialize all of the nodes inside this column.
+Once I've done that, I continue to intitialize all of the *nodes* inside this column.

 ```c